rockcesar/LatinChainDevelopments/docs/README.md

-# Interaction with LatinChain Platform
+# Interaction with LatinChain Platform (LatinChain API docs)

 You can play games at https://latin-chain.com, but you can also browse data as developer, as easy as send a request to: